tingwu523/Onymos/README.md

 # Onymos
-This repository includes the working solution of the SDE position at Onymos Inc.:
+This repository includes the working solution of the SDE position at Onymos Inc., in Python using Jupyter Notebook:

 Implement a real-time Stock trading engine for matching Stock Buys with Stock Sells.
 1. Write an ‘addOrder’ function that will have the following parameters: